pippinbarr/cart253-2019/modules/debugging-variables/debugging-variables.md

 ## "When in doubt, `console.log()` it out"

-- Seriously, printing messages with `console.log()` is the single most useful way to debug your code (especially while it's relatively simple)
+- Seriously, printing messages with `console.log()` is a very useful way to debug your code (especially while it's relatively simple)
 - It lets you know __if things are happening__
 - It lets you know __when things are happening__
 - It lets you know __what value variables have__